oconnor663/jacko.io/posts/async_io.md

 Finally, `main`.
 We'll start by preparing the `timeout` argument for `libc::poll`.
-This is similar to how we've been computing the next wake time all along, except now we're not guaranteed to have one,[^no_wake] and we need to convert it to milliseconds:
+This is similar to how we've been computing the next wake time all along, except now we're not guaranteed to have one,[^no_wake] and we also need to convert it to milliseconds:

-[^no_wake]: Previously, sleeping forever could only be a bug.
-But now that
+[^no_wake]: Previously, sleeping forever could only be a bug, but now that we
-    we can wait on IO in addition to sleeping, waiting forever is valid.
+    can wait on IO in addition to sleeping, waiting forever is valid.

 ```rust
 LINK: Playground playground://async_playground/client_server_poll.rs